The Gradcafe

 • Final Thoughts

-Most of the programs listed here are tuition-free online master’s programs.
-However, you’ll need to consider other expenses like books, rent, and various fees.
-Some tuition-free universities also provide scholarship options to cover these study expenses.
+While the programs listed here are tuition-free graduate school programs, you’ll need to consider other expenses (like books, rent, and various fees).
+Some tuition-free master’s programs here, however, provide scholarship options to cover even these costs.

 1. University of the People, School of Education